usaid-cs/yesterday-i-learned/random.md

 1. [How AYCE buffets save money](https://www.psychologytoday.com/blog/the-science-behind-behavior/201510/how-all-you-can-eat-buffets-use-psychology-make-money): "[if a] relatively expensive protein (say, a platter of steak) [is] surrounded by four or five cheaper veggie side dishes [...] studies show that [...] people tend to pick and consume more vegetables. [...] potatoes and rice trays are huge and filled to the brim thus encouraging large servings. [...]
 Compared to those in the highest BMI tertile (top third), those in the lowest one were more than twice as likely to browse the buffet first (71.0% vs. 33.3%), almost three times as likely to use chopsticks rather than a fork (23.5% vs. 8.7%), and chew more times (14.8 vs. 11.9)."
 1. The French call it ["en ligne"](https://www.collinsdictionary.com/dictionary/french-english/en-ligne) ~~just because it sounds exactly like "online". 🤦~~
 1. Compared to USB keyboards and mice, [PS/2 peripherals send interrupts.](https://www.youtube.com/watch?v=AWkvzycD5PE) This reduction of latency makes PS/2 keyboards and mice still somewhat relevant for pro gaming.
-1. People wanted thin bezels, so OnePlus made the fifth phone ($813) narrower.
-[But also taller.
-The screen to body ratio is still 73%.](http://www.gsmarena.com/compare.php3?idPhone1=8416&idPhone2=8647)
 1. "無三不成幾" came from 西游记 ["常言道，事无三不成，你进洞两遭了，再进去一遭，管情救出师父来也。"](https://baike.baidu.com/item/%E6%97%A0%E4%B8%89%E4%B8%8D%E6%88%90%E5%87%A0), and is supposed to mean "you should try more", rather than the literal "'A few' means at least three."
 1. Wikipedia claims that [Roast beef](https://en.wikipedia.org/wiki/Roast_beef) is served at Sunday dinners ("Sunday roasts") after church.
 1. Tetanus is caused by [Clostridium tetani](https://en.wikipedia.org/wiki/Clostridium_tetani), an anaerobic bacterium.
 An infected nail not only has to be rusty, it must also puncture the skin to reach the anaerobic meat inside.